evalopezf/FruitDBase/README.md

 ## Data Sources

 **Expression data:**
 Expression profiles were generated using two approaches: (1) Bgee methodology, and (2) median TPM per tissue.
 A total of 205 RNA-Seq samples representing all publicly available data for Prunus dulcis were retrieved from the Sequence Read Archive (SRA) obtained using bears R library(Almeida-Silva et al., 2023).
 After manual quality filtering and selecting only control conditions, 85 samples were retained for the baseline dataset.
-An additional 35 samples from an unpublished project were included, resulting in a total of 120 samples for the first almond expression atlas.​
+An additional 35 samples from an unpublished project were included, resulting in a total of 120 samples for the first almond expression atlas.
+​
-**SNP markers:** Mas-Gómez, J., Gómez-López, F. J., Rubio, M., Gómez-Abajo, M. del M., Dicenta, F., & Martínez-García, P. J. (2025).
+**SNP markers:** Data obtained from : Mas-Gómez, J., Gómez-López, F. J., Rubio, M., Gómez-Abajo, M. del M., Dicenta, F., & Martínez-García, P. J. (2025).
 Integration of linkage mapping, QTL analysis, RNA-Seq data, and Genome-Wide Association Studies (GWAS) to explore relative flowering traits in almond.
 Horticultural Plant Journal. https://doi.org/10.1016/j.hpj.2025.04.013

-**Functional annotations:** GO terms for Prunus dulcis were obtained from the Genome Database for Rosaceae (GDR), and annotations for Arabidopsis thaliana were obtained from EnsemblPlants.
+**Functional annotations:** GO terms for *Prunus dulcis* were obtained from the Genome Database for Rosaceae (GDR), and annotations for *Arabidopsis thaliana* were obtained from EnsemblPlants.

 ---